 7. Social attitude

-Rural women have tremendous potential to become entrepreneurs, however, they are not given any scope to learn, or imparted training for learning skills to become self-dependent.
-Thus, the attitude of society towards women, restrain them from becoming entrepreneurs.
+Rural women have tremendous potential to become entrepreneurs.
+However, they are not given any scope to learn, or imparted training for learning skills to become self-dependent.
+Thus, the attitude of society towards women restrains them from becoming entrepreneurs.

 8. Restrictions on mobility